 Book Aid International has been making a difference in Kenya since 1960.
-In 2012 we donated 52,739 books to Kenya, making it our third largest programme after Uganda and Tanzania.
-Our books are mainly distributed through the Kenya National Library Service (KNLS) and over 60% are for children.
+In 2014 we donated 387,435 books to Kenya, making it our third largest programme after Uganda and Tanzania.
+Our books are mainly distributed through the Kenya National Library Service (KNLS) and a large percentage are for children.
 As well as providing books originating from the UK, we also purchase books in local languages, provide training, contribute to refurbishing libraries and more.

-Human development index ranking: 145th out of 186 countries
+Human Development Index ranking: 147 out of 186 countries*

 Why we work in Kenya